 YLC partnered with the Literacy Alliance of Greater New Orleans to highlight issues of adult literacy and bring people together across cultural lines by reading one book at the same time.
 This project was dubbed: One Book One New Orleans, and it continues today with an eight-week reading period and new book every year.

-YLC took over full production of the YLC Wednesday at the Square concert series from the Downtown Development District in 2006.
-The free, live concert series has become an annual rite of spring, attracting an average of 6,000 people per week.
+YLC took over full production of the Wednesday at the Square concert series from the Downtown Development District after having provided volunteers for the project since its inaugural year in 1999.
+The free live music festival has become an annual rite of spring, attracting an average of 6,000 attendees each week.

 YLC launched its second public art display – this time with miniature streetcar replicas designed by local artists and sponsored by area businesses.
-A Street Car Names Inspire serves as a tangible sign of New Orleans’ recovery post-Hurricane Katrina.
+A Street Car Named Inspire served as a tangible sign of New Orleans’ recovery post-Hurricane Katrina.